NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/character-creation.md

   - player/important
 ---

-## Character Creation and Character Options

 This section of the document describes rules related to creating and advancing a player character.

+## Character Creation

+Sorry there are a lot of changes

 ### Starting Level